rpzdb/docs/source/includes/_hosts.md

 Parameter | Description
 --------- | -----------
-id | The ID of the host to delete
+id | The ID of the host to retrieve

 ### RESPONSE PARAMETER
 Parameter | Description